 The Watergate scandal was exposed on June 18th of 1972.
 From the start of his second term until his resignation a year and a half later, the S&P 500 fell 39%.
-From the time the Senate first approved the committee to investigate Watergate on February 7th, 1973 until his resignation, the S&P 500 fell 28%.
+Between the time the Senate first approved the committee to investigate Watergate on February 7th, 1973 until his resignation, the S&P 500 fell 28%.
 Many attribute the decline to a lack of public confidence in the President, but there were more damaging forces pushing the market down at the time.

-President Nixon’s economic policies were the main cause of the market’s decline.
-In 1971, the President imposed a wage freeze, an import tariff, and had ended the gold standard.
+President Nixon’s economic policies were the main cause of the market's decline.
+In 1971, the President imposed a wage freeze, an import tariff, and ended the gold standard.
 This ‘Nixon Shock’ caused the collapse of the international Bretton Woods monetary standard, which slowly pushed the markets downward.
 In October of 1973, OPEC enacted an oil embargo against the United States.
-This was a result of the devalued dollar hurting oil prices and President Nixon’s request of $2.2 billion to aid Israel during the Yom Kippur War.
+This was a result of the devalued dollar hurting oil prices and President Nixon’s request of $2.2 billion of aid for Israel during the Yom Kippur War.
 The markets declined 16% the following month.

 Impact of Impeachment

 Our union is 240 years old, and in that time, we have only attempted to remove four presidents from office.
-Of the forty five leaders of the United States, only one left office because of impeachment.
+Of the forty-five leaders of the United States, only one left office because of impeachment.
 The accusations against the other three were primarily partisan in nature.
 It’s also debatable how serious the laws broken, if any, were in nature.

 Nixon stands alone as the only President that there is little doubt over the crimes committed.
 His impeachment is also the only time where the stock markets fell both during and after proceedings.
 Some have drawn the conclusion that the loss of public confidence in President Nixon was in part to blame, but there is no way of proving a correlation.